rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 Broadcasters are triggered by calling the ``Broadcast`` method.
 It is also possible to set the Tf2 broadcast as an observer for an existing ``vtkMRMLTransformNode`` using the method ``ObserveTransformNode``.
-The broadcast will then automically occur when the observed transform node is modified.
+The broadcast will then automatically occur when the observed transform node is modified.

 .. tabs::